-If you are handicapped safer mobility in the bedroom is a wise goal.
+If you are handicapped in any way, safer mobility in a dark bedroom is a wise goal.
 I'd like to share a few tips I have used, that will help you achieve that goal.

 Statistics show that most falls occur during the night usually due to lack of visibility.
 Other reasons are clutter on the floor and rugs to trip over.